 1. Blanking is the general term of the separation process, including cutting, blanking, punching, punching lack, punching groove, cutting, gouging, cutting edge, cutting tongue, trimming, etc.

 2. Bending is a stamping process that uses pressure to produce plastic deformation of material so that it is bent into shape with a certain curvature and a certain angle.

 3. Deep drawing is a stamping process in which flat wool or process parts are changed into hollow parts or the hollow parts are further changed in shape and size.
 In deep drawing, hollow parts are formed by material flowing into the die, which is located outside the bottom of the punch.

-Forging tungsten crucible refers to the tungsten crucible prepared by forging process, which mainly includes three steps of blank preparation, forging and machining.
+It refers to the tungsten crucible prepared by the forging process, which mainly includes three steps of blank preparation, forging, and machining.
 Its density is generally greater than 19.0g/cm3, which is almost reaching the theoretical density, while its diameter is generally less than 100mm.

 The production process of forging tungsten crucible:

-1. According to the requirements of tungsten crucible, the size and mass of tungsten rod are calculated.
+1. According to the requirements of tungsten crucibles, the size and mass of the tungsten rod are calculated.
 The relative density of the blank is generally 90% ~ 95%.

 2. The prepared tungsten bar was heated to the blank opening temperature (1400 ~ 1600℃) in the hydrogen furnace, and after a period of heat preservation, the blank was forged, and then the blank was heated and forged again.
 After several forgings, the total deformation of the billet reaches 50% ~ 60% and the shape size conforms to the design size, then the forging process is completed.